vizdata-f21/project-2-data_wranglers/README.md

 # Introduction

 The NBA is an increasingly global league where its top talent comes from countries all over the world and colleges around the United States.
-Over the years, more and more of the NBA’s All-Star talent have come from outside the United States, which has brought along many fans globally.
-As fans of basketball, we were very interested in looking at how many NBA All-Stars (or the NBA’s best players) come from countries other than the United States and how international talent has grown over the years.
+As fans of basketball, we were very interested in looking at which teams All-Stars played for, where they were drafted, and how many
+NBA All-Stars (or the NBA’s best players) come from countries other than the United States and how international talent has grown over the years.
+This could also be used by NBA scouts and general managers to see how important international scouting is and whether they should focus a lot of their attention going into an NBA draft on foreign players.

 Additionally, as Duke and college basketball fans, we wanted to explore which colleges had the most NBA All-Stars and which states had the most colleges with top NBA talent too.
-We chose to analyze which colleges produce the best NBA players and draw conclusions to see if the best NBA players come from prominent college basketball schools, such as Duke or Kentucky, or from colleges that aren’t as consistently good at basketball.
 Our Shiny App enables users to analyze which colleges are most useful in producing NBA All-Star players, and where these colleges are found.

-Our Shiny App also includes an interactive section that allows users to visualize where NBA All-Stars were from originally (that includes both a world map and a map of the US to see which states they are from) and see how that has changed over the years.
-This could also be used by NBA talent evaluators and general managers to see how important international scouting is and whether they should focus a lot of their attention going into an NBA draft on foreign players.

 # Data